wp-plugins/rublon/readme.txt

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 1.2.3 =
+* XML-RPC API disabled by default with the option to enable it back on the plugin's settings page
+* Rublon internal libraries updated

 = 1.2.2 =
 * Rublon can now also serve as an additional factor for any other authentication method, e.g. social login through Facebook